-The African penguin (Spheniscus demersus) is the only penguin found in Africa.
-The global population of African penguins fell a devastating 70% between 2001 and 2013.
-There are now less than 18,000 mating pairs left in the wild.
-There is a substantial risk that this species could eventually become extinct without action.
+The African penguin (Spheniscus demersus) is the only penguin found in Africa and the global population fell by a devastating 70% between 2001 and 2013.
+They are now classified as Endangered by the IUCN red list, with less than 18,000 mating pairs left in the wild.
+Without continued support and research, there is a substantial risk that this species could become extinct.

 Hand-rearing chicks and strategies to increase breeding success are fundamental to bolstering African penguin numbers in the wild.
-After being identified as under-weight and unwell due to abandonment by their moulting parents, rescued chicks are admitted to our South African partner’s conservation centre for hand-rearing.
+After being identified as under-weight and unwell due to abandonment by their moulting parents, rescued chicks are admitted to one of three SANCCOB centres for hand-rearing.
 Rehabilitation of chicks can take between six weeks and three months.
-Once they have reached fledging age, an adequate weight, a healthy condition and their feathers are waterproof they are released back into the wild.
+Once they have reached fledging age, and are of an adequate weight and body condition, they are released back into the wild.

-Following a recent study, research indicates that chicks hand-reared after catastrophic oil spills and abandonment had the same survival and reproductive rates when re-introduced to the wild as those naturally reared by their parents.
-Conservation efforts are also focused on strategies to increase breeding success, such as providing artificial nests and reducing mortality at breeding colonies, by rehabilitating oiled and injured adults for example.
+Following a recent study, research indicates that chicks hand-reared after abandonment had the same survival and reproductive rates when re-introduced to the wild as those naturally reared by their parents.
+Conservation efforts are also focused on strategies to increase breeding success, such as providing artificial nests and reducing mortality at breeding colonies, by, for example, rehabilitating oiled and injured adults.
+Looking to the future, we are also involved in research addressing the feasibility of setting up new colonies near the Eastern cape, in order to provide resilience to the penguin population as well as encouraging them to forage further east where fish stocks are higher.

 Book online & save up to 29% on your admission ticketsBuy Now